ColmeSH/utils/docs/grunt.md

     // DEFAULT RUN TASK DECLARATION (DEFAULT IS RUNNING SIMPLY BY LAUNCHING GRUNT) grunt.registerTask('default', ['wiredep', 'imagemin', 'concat_css', 'cssmin', 'concat', 'uglify', 'concurrent']);
     }

+##Notes

+You can fin a lot of useful task to automate more things like css compilers and more!
+Check on Google